 I bought a new Miranda camera this week – a Miranda D-r which unfortunately had a few issues, the most pressing of which was the shutter release which fired once when I first received the camera, but then stuck with the film advance frozen.
-I managed to find out what I needed to do to repair it this afternoon so this is a short post describing the procedure.
-To view the pictures either click on the gallery below or follow this link which shows the pictures in full size.
+I managed to find out what I needed to do to repair it this afternoon so this is a short post describing the Miranda D-r shutter repair procedure.

 I had already taken the bottom off the camera and given the mechanism in there a light coat of oil, because I found this fixed a similar type of problem with my Sensormat cameras.
 However in this case it wasn’t doing anything, so I decided I needed to go a step further and look around the actual shutter button mechanism.
 This was a little more scary because it meant peeling the front covering off the camera and removing panels without really knowing what I would find or what was behind them.
 Still, the camera is useless unless the shutter fires so I thought, ‘why not?’

 So, with the bottom cover removed I peeled back the covering around the shutter release button to reveal a small panel held on with two small screws.
 I removed these and tried to pull the panel out but found it was quite tightly fixed under the lens mount cover.
 So I removed the three small screws holding the chrome lens mount cover in place and pulled that off the front of the camera.
 With that off I still couldn’t remove the panel, so I also removed the three small screws around the shutter release button itself.

 With those removed I found I could prise the panel up with a small screwdriver pushed into the corner of the panel – it came up with a pop and the two screws which I had left sitting in their holes disappeared behind me!
 Fortunately I was able to find them again.